the-events-calendar/the-events-calendar/readme.txt

 = [4.5.11] TBD =

 * Fix - Avoid Event Aggregator previews or scheduled imports being marked as failures [84259]
+* Tweak - Modify certain event queries to widen the window of opportunity for query caching (props @garretjohnson) [84841]
 * Language - Improvements to various strings to improve ease of translation (props to @ramiy)

 = [4.5.10] 2017-08-09 =